krzysiekdabrowski/AMLHC-final-exam/documentation/data.md

 ![X_head.png](images/X_head.png)

+Values found range from -10.0 to 200.0
+There are no missing values.
+There are duplicated columns names.

 ## Processing
 ***script: logic.data_processing.py***

-There are no missing values.
-However, there are duplicated columns names.
 First step is to rename the duplicates by adding "_2" to the column name.

+The values of each measure are pre-processed by scaling them to occupy the numerical range [-1, 1]

+How to augment this dataset?

 ## Correlation
 ***script: correlation.py***